BenjaminHaverla/First-impression-presentation/README.md

 - "1 DAY" (I was 18 years old) –> Live-action short film.
 We were awarded 2nd place in the Košice Slovak competition.

 In 2020 some people heard about me and my work and I started to create videos for some clients.
+After some time